dodgerogers/nucleus-core-ruby/README.md

 #### Please note this package is in development, and is subject to breaking changes.

 Nucleus Core is a series of components which describe, orchestrate, and execute your business logic in a way that is separate, and agnostic to the framework.
-The components have preordained responsibilities, are composeable, and are written in plain old Ruby, so they should work everywhere.
+The components have preordained responsibilities, and are written in plain old Ruby so they should work everywhere.

 **Responder** - The boundary between your application, and the framework.
-Hands view objects from executing your use cases to the framework to render.
+Handles exceptions, and passes view objects to the framework to render.
 **Policy** - Authorization. can this process be performed?
 **Operation** - Service implementation.
 Executes one side effect, and can undo it.
 **Workflow** - Service Orchestration.
-Composes complex multi operation processes.
+Composes complex, multi operation processes.
 **Repository** - Data Access.
-Handles the complexity of interacting with a data source.
+Handles, and hides the complexity of interacting with a data source.
 **Aggregate** - Anti Corruption.
 Maps data to an object the application controls.
 **View** - Presentation.
 A view only object that can render to multiple formats.

-### How Nucleus interplays with the framework for a given request
+### How Nucleus interplays with the framework

-- (Framework) The server/application is issues a request
+- (Framework) The server/application is issued a request
 - (Framework) The parameters are validated, and formatted
 - (Nucleus) A policy authorizes the request with the given params
-- (Nucleus) An operation is executed with the params
+- (Nucleus) An operation is executed
   - (Nucleus) A repository fetches/mutates the data
     - (Nucleus) A aggregate is instantiated from the result
-- (Nucleus) The operation returns the repository aggregate, or the context of the failure
+- (Nucleus) The operation returns the aggregate, or context of the failure
-- (Nucleus) The operation result is returned if NOT successful
-- (Nucleus) A View is instantiated and returned if successful
+- (Nucleus) A View is instantiated and returned
   - (Nucleus) The view returns a response object for the given format
 - (Framework) The response object is serialized to the requested format

 ## Getting started

+1. Install the gem

 ```
 $ gem install nuclueus-core
 ```

+2. Initialize, and configure NucleusCore

 `initializers/nucleus_core.rb`